Peter Gluckman: Honours and awards

-Gluckman is a Fellow of the Royal Society of London, an honour bestowed on just 42 New Zealand-born scientists since the Society's establishment in 1660.
+Gluckman is a Fellow of the Royal Society of London, an honour bestowed on just 42 New Zealand-born scientists.
 In 2001, Gluckman received New Zealand's top science award, the Rutherford Medal.

 In 2004, Gluckman was named as The New Zealand Herald New Zealander of the Year, also winning the KEA/NZTE World Class New Zealander Award in 2006.

 In the 1997 Queen's Birthday Honours, Gluckman was appointed a Companion of the New Zealand Order of Merit, for services to medicine.
 He was promoted to Distinguished Companion of the New Zealand Order of Merit, for services to medicine, in the 2008 New Year Honours.
 In 2009, following the restoration of titular honours by the New Zealand government, he accepted redesignation as a Knight Companion of the New Zealand Order of Merit.

 In the 2015 Queen's Birthday Honours, Gluckman was appointed a Member of the Order of New Zealand, the country's highest civilian honour, restricted to 20 living New Zealanders.

 Gluckman received the American Association for the Advancement of Science (AAAS) Award for Science Diplomacy, in 2016.
 In 2019 he was named New Zealand Communicator of the Year by BlacklandPR.

 In 2022, he became a laureate of the Asian Scientist 100 by the Asian Scientist.